GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 lot of cat pictures.

 Embedded inline frames use a lot of data too and can also harm page performance.
-Only loading non-critical, below-the-fold images and iframes when the user is likely to see them will improve page load times, minimize user bandwidth and reduce memory usage.
+Only loading non-critical, below-the-fold images and iframes when the user is likely to see them improves page load times, minimize user bandwidth, and reduce memory usage.

 Currently, there are two ways to defer the loading of off-screen images and inline frames: